acimate-courses/hashicorp-certified-terraform-associate/06-terraform-various-datatypes/README.md

   - bool (block_public_acls_config , block_public_policy_config, ignore_public_acls_config, restrict_public_buckets_config)
   - list (bucket_names is a list of string)
   - map (common_tag_map is a map of string and bu_specific_tag_map is map of object)
+## Demo use case
+  - bucket_names is is list.
+6 Buckets are created in single run using count.
+  - common_tag_map - showed how to use map(string).
+S3 bucket common tags are read form here.
+  - bu_specific_tag_map - is s map(object).
+S3 bucket specific to business unit(bu) tabs are read from here.
+  - bool variables relared to public access block are set.